 You can add a table to a form in the form layout tool with the click of a button.
-Use the table editing buttons to modify your table as needed.
+Use the table editing buttons to modify your table as needed (see Table 22: Ad Hoc Reports - Form Layout Tool: Table Properties on page 874).

-Work with the Display Document Structure button enabled to better see how your table appears.
+Tip: Work with the Display Document Structure button enabled to better see how your table appears.
 This is especially useful if you do not define borders for your table.